Kuldeep4253/DataSciencePythonInt/README.md

-# DataSciencePythonInt
+# DataSciencePythonIntermediate
-This is Data Science and python practice repo.
+This is Data Science and python intermediate practice repo.